elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_04.md

 ## Prerequisites
 Chapter 1
 ## Keywords
-Metadata (minimal & extended)
+Metadata (minimal & extended), Training-related metadata, Controlled vocabularies (CVs), Annotation, Findable, Accessible, Interopeerable, Reusable, Bioschemas
-Training-related metadata
-Controlled vocabularies (CVs)
-Annotation
-F,A,I,R
-Bioschemas
 ## Learning Outcomes
 By the end of this Chapter, learners will be able to: